acquire-project/acquire-docs/docs/api_reference.md

 - `pixel_scale_um`: A tuple of two floats representing the pixel size of the camera in micrometers.

 - `acquisition_dimensions`: A list of instances of the `StorageDimension` class, one for each acquisition dimension.
+The fastest changing dimension should be first in the list and the append dimension should be last.
+This value is only applicable for Zarr storage devices.

 - `enable_multiscale`: A boolean indicating whether multiscale storage is enabled.